riteshk0312/Data-Science-Project-Tampering-of-Bank-Cards-using-Computer-Vision/README.md

 ---

+### Steps Involved in the Project:

+   * GET IMAGES FROM USER.
+   * CHECK FOR SIZE AND FORMAT OF THE IMAGE.
+   * CHANGE SHAPE AND SIZE OF IMAGE ACCORDING TO THE ORIGINAL IMAGE.
+   * CONVERT THE IMAGE TO GRAYSCALE.
+   * FIND THE SIMILARITY INDEX OF THE IMAGES.
+   * FINDING THE THRESHOLD OF THE IMAGE.
+   * FINDING CONTOUR AND GRAB THOSE CONTOUR USING IMUTILS.
+   * DRAW A BOUNDING RECTANGLE UNSING THESE CONTOURS.
+   * PLOT DIFFERENCE, THRESHOLD, ORIGINAL AND TAMPERED IMAGE.
+   * COMPARE ALL THE IMAGES AND CHECK THE SIMILARITY SCORE TO DECIDE TAMPERING.

+---
 ### Description

 > PAN Card Tampering Detection using Python, OpenCV, and SSIM to identify forged or altered PAN card images through image similarity analysis and contour detection.